Chinz/slate_apidocs/source/index.html.md

 An example of a task is resetting an aggregate of servers.
 Resetting all the servers in a group is a time-consuming operation; the user waiting for the result would be blocked from performing other operations.
 FODIM creates Redfish tasks for such long-duration operations and offers an interface for the users to manage them while performing other operations.

-FODIM exposes Redfish TaskService APIs and Task monitor API.
+The FODIM exposes Redfish TaskService APIs and Task monitor API.
 Use these endpoints to manage and poll tasks for their completion.

 ##  Prerequisites